tarockey/azure-debug-relay/README.md

 **On the debugger side (usually your dev machine with Visual Studio code)**:

-> Install [Azure Debug Relay extension](https://marketplace.visualstudio.com/items?itemName=VladKolesnikov-vladkol.azure-debug-relay) from Visual Studio Marketplace.
+> Install [Azure Debugging Relay extension](https://marketplace.visualstudio.com/items?itemName=VladKolesnikov-vladkol.azure-debug-relay) from Visual Studio Marketplace.

 **On the server side**: